The Guild and Its Government

 mix lay clothes or headgear with ecclesiastical attire.

-5.6.1 Priests of the First Order shall receive a salary
+5.7.1 Priests of the First Order shall receive a salary from the Mission

-expenditures shall be listed by the Chaplain or Prior according to the
+listed by the Chaplain or Prior according to the circumstances of the

-5.6.3 No priest shall seek or receive any
+5.7.3 No priest shall seek or receive any salary or other

-salary or other compensation or reimbursement from the Guild itself
+compensation or reimbursement from the Guild itself without the approval

-without the approval of the Board, which shall have full discretion in
+of the Board, which shall have full discretion in this matter.

-5.6.4 Priests shall not keep Mass stipends or stole fees
+Priests shall not keep Mass stipends or stole fees for their personal

-for their personal use, but shall transmit them to the Mission or Priory
+use, but shall transmit them to the Mission or Priory where they reside

-5.6.5 Priests shall not accept any outside employment, except with
+not accept any outside employment, except with express permission given

 THE SECOND ORDER OF THE GUILD

-ORDER HAS YET TO BE ESTABLISHED.
-APPROPRIATE ARTICLES OF THE RULE SHALL
+6 THE SECOND ORDER HAS YET TO BE ESTABLISHED.
+APPROPRIATE ARTICLES OF

-community shall dedicate themselves to the teaching of the sick or the
+religious community shall dedicate themselves to the teaching of the

-care of the sick and elderly.
-However, the Prior of each religious
+sick or the care of the sick and elderly.
+However, the Prior of each

-community shall have the opportunity to request Chapter to consider any
+religious community shall have the opportunity to request Chapter to

 7 THE OBLATE